Your New Rescue Dog

 Congratulations on adopting your new rescue dog!
 You are giving him the best home he has ever had whether he has come from a shelter, a rescue group, or the dog pound.

-With a new rescue dog, communication and training are important so that your dog understands how you want him to act.
+With a new rescue or adopted dog, communication and training are important so that your dog understands how you want him to act.
 Please don’t assume he automatically knows what you want him to do unless you show him how to behave.
 Rescue dogs often have been in several different environments – roaming the streets, being in a shelter, being in a foster home – and need guidance from you in their new environment, your home.